 - Though often a faculty-led initiative, WAC programs require administrative support, such as course releases for program leadership, a standing budget, and support for professional development (1-2).

 Read the full INWAC Statement here.
-For more information about how we are working to align our Writing Across the Curriculum program at Union with international best practices in the teaching and learning of college writing, visit our Goals & Outcomes page.
+For more information about how we are working to align Union's WAC program with international best practices in the teaching and learning of college writing, visit our Goals & Outcomes page.